 Last Section - Goat Trail to the Mount Beerwah Summit

 This last leg is easy and doesn't involve any climbing or scrambling.
 A winding path leads around Beerwah's face on a rocky goat trail to the summit.

 On my most recent Mount Beerwah climb I was fortunate to get an absolutely incredible sunrise.
 The rising sun shone on the blanket of low-lying mist, which made it feel as if we were thousands of metres above the clouds.

 From the summit, you are rewarded with sprawling views across the Glass House Mountains hinterlands, with all of the 11 major mountains in plain sight.
 We spend an hour at the summit in awe at the incredible views and admiring the sacredness of the mountain.

 For many, including myself, the descent is much more difficult than the initial climb.
-In saying that, I think it’s more of a mental challenge as a result of going backwards.
+In saying that, I think it's more of a mental challenge as a result of going backward.
 Follow the same path you took up to the summit to return to the Mount Beerwah car park.

 Just as the first section was the most difficult on the ascent, the climb down the final wall is difficult.
 As you get sight of the finish line, avoid going to the right.
 Deceivingly, this route looks as if it'll be an easier path down, however, ends in an almost vertical descent with limited footholds.

 How Difficult is it to reach Mount Beerwah Summit?